WELCOME TO YOUR ENGAGEMENT GUIDE!

 We’ve established that you must feel fabulous in whatever you’re wearing, but if the outfit doesn’t come immediately to mind, here are some tips that might help you out!

 Think about the location.
 It might be hard to manouver through a waterfall in heels!
 Make sure you’re dressed in a way to make it easier to move (there will be a lot of moving around!).
-If you’re signature look is a pair of heels, remember to bring a pair of sneakers or slip ons in case we are going on an adventure to get to our location!
+If your signature look is a pair of heels, remember to bring a pair of sneakers or slip ons in case we are going on an adventure to get to our location!

 This isn’t the time to try out a new style.
 Wear something that you would normally wear.
 If dresses are not your thing and you hardly ever wear one, don’t feel pressured to wear one if you want the photos to look sophisticated!
 There are other ways to achieve that look without going outside of your comfort zone!
 You want to look like yourself in these pictures.
 Remember, feeling comfortable and confident is key!